 - If I get outpatient treatment, how much of it will my health insurance cover?

 - How much will the chemo drug that I take by mouth cost me?
 What about the nausea medicines and other drugs that go along with it?

 - How much will I have to pay for this drug?
 Will my insurance cover it?
 (Ask this about each prescription you are given.)

-- Are there assistance programs to help me get the drugs I need?
+- Are there programs to help me get the drugs I need?

-- Are there less expensive drugs or generic forms that work as well?
+- Are there less expensive drugs or a generic form that work as well?

 - Is there any other way I can get help paying for this drug?